aosabook/500lines/modeller/chapter.md

         new_node.translate(translation[0], translation[1], translation[2])
 ``````````````````````````````````````````

+## Summary
+In this chapter, we examined a simple implementation of a 3D modeller.
+We saw how to develop a exensible data structure to represent the objects in the scene.
+We noticed that using the Composite design pattern and a tree
+based data structure makes it easy to traverse the scene for rendering and interaction and allows us to add new types of nodes with no added complexity.
+We leveraged this data structure to render the design to the screen, and manipulated OpenGL matrices in the traversal of the scene graph.
+We built a very simple callback system for application-level events, and used it to encapsulate handling of operating system events.
+We discussed possible implementations for ray-object collision detection, and the trade-offs between correctness, complexity, and performance.
+Finally, we implemented methods for manipulating the contents of the scene.

+You can expect to find these same basic building blocks in production 3D software.
+The scene graph structure and relative coordinate spaces are found in
+many types of 3D graphics applications, from CAD tools to game engines.
+The area where a major simplification was made in this project is in the user interface.
+A production 3D modeller would be expected to have a
+complete user interface, which would necessitate a much more sophisticated events system instead of our simple callback system.

+We could do further experimentation to add new features to this project.
+Try one of these:
+* Add a Node type to support triangle meshes for arbitrary shapes.
+* Save/Load the design using a 3D file format like [DXF](http://en.wikipedia.org/wiki/AutoCAD_DXFhttp://en.wikipedia.org/wiki/AutoCAD_DXF).
+* Integrate a rendering engine: export the design for use in a photorealistic renderer.
+* Improve collision detection with accurate ray-object intersection.

 ## Further Exploration
 For further insight into real-world 3D modelling software, a few Open Source projects are interesting.